mainmatter/mainmatter.com/training/_posts/2017-05-12-modern-javascript.md

     start_time: '9:15'
     duration: 20
   - title: Basic Functions
-    description: Functions are first class values in JavaScript, meaning that can exist on their own, and can be used wherever any other value can be used.
+    description: Functions are first class values in JavaScript, meaning they can exist on their own and used wherever any other value can be used.
 We'll look at the basics of how functions are declared, defined and used in JavaScript.
     item_type: lecture
     start_time: '9:35'
     duration: 25